sameedzahoor/szl/README.md

 1. python-tgpt (See https://github.com/Simatwa/python-tgpt ) [version 0.2.2]
 2. fzf [version 0.44.1]

 Note: Some users have reported errors running the script with bash on MacOS.
-There are some inherent differences in how bsd handles core utilities like sed. zsh seems to work fine.
+There are some inherent differences in how bsd handles core utilities like sed.
+Zsh seems to work fine.
 Feel free to report bugs and raise issues.